Set up your Debian router / gateway in 10 minutes

-In this guide, I describe how to set up two servers with a shared internal private network and Debian 8 via the gridscale RESTful API.
+In this guide, I show you how to set up two servers with a shared internal private network and Debian 8 via the gridscale RESTful API.

-Only one of the two servers has access to the Internet, works as a gateway between the private network and the Internet and at the same time supplies the internal private network with IPs via DHCP.
+Only one of the two servers will have access to the Internet, it works as a gateway between the private network and the Internet and at the same time supplies the internal private network with IPs via DHCP.

 How to build a sample configuration with the gridscale RESTful API can be found here (German only).

-If you want to build the two servers instead of the API easily in the gridscale panel, you can skip the API part.
-The rest of this guide requires just two servers with the same network configuration as Debian 8 installed.
+If you want to skip the API section, you can build the two servers easily in the gridscale panel.
+The rest of this guide requires just two servers with the same network configuration and Debian 8 installed.

-We need two servers with Debian 8 with the following assumptions:
+To start we need two servers running Debian 8 and the following:

-- Create a private network that connects the two servers
+- A private network that connects the two servers

 - Router / gateway with 2 network interfaces